-We did fit in a round of disc golf at Arnette Park before heading home.
+We played a round of disc golf at Arnette Park before heading home.
 We discovered that disc golf is much more difficult than we thought it would be and that we really need to spend some time practicing before our second attempt (to reduce future risk of embarrassment).

-Arnette Park is a beautiful park with tennis courts, a ball field, playground, jogging and walking paths, and great picnic areas.
+Arnette Park is a beautiful park with tennis courts, ball fields, playground, jogging and walking paths, and great picnic areas.

 Find Cheap Hotels & Airbnb’s in Fayetteville

 Use our handy tool below to find and book the best hotel deals.